 Being on your own can be scary, especially when you're sick.
 Rest assured, you're in good hands with the UNI Student Health Clinic staff.
 Our goals are to help you maintain your health through education and prevention and to restore your health when necessary by treatment of illness, injury, or stress.

 We continually assess our programs and services to make sure that we meet your needs.
 Our accreditation by the Accreditation for Ambulatory Heath Care (AAAHC), means that we meet rigorous standards for healthcare delivery.
 Achieving accreditation demonstrates our commitment as an organization to provide quality care on an ongoing basis.
 For more information about the Student Health Clinic's services please see our Annual Report.

-If you have comments, concerns, or confidential information can be discussed with the director of the Student Health Clinic:
+If you have comments, concerns, or confidential information, it can be discussed with the director of the Student Health Clinic:

 University of Northern Iowa Student Health Clinic Strategic Plan 2011 – 2015